RBEGamer/AtomicChess/src/src_buildroot/README.md

 ??
 IMAGE OF ALL SELECTED PACKAGES ??

 * `Target Packages -> Graphic -> QT5`, enables QT5, with the QT5_BASIC package.
 Use the `Return` Key to access all QT5 packages.
-* `Target Packages -> Graphic -> QT5 -> Default Graphic Plattform (ELGFS)`, set the default graphic backend to ELGFS for Hardware Graphics Acceleration
+* `Target Packages -> Graphic -> QT5 -> Default Graphic Plattform (ELGFS)`, set the default graphic backend to ELGFS for Hardware Graphics Acceleration.

 The `Default Graphic Plattform (ELGFS)` entry is important to check, if its not set, the ATC_UI Application will not start.
 The setting sets a environment variable called `QT_QPA_PLATFORM`, which tells the QT5 application to use the ELGFS backend.